JM2707/winjswiki/Patterns-in-the-WinJS-Codebase.md

 import _Base = require('../Core/_Base');

-// Note that no methods of _ShinyWidget are used in this file.
+// Note that no members of _ShinyWidget are used in this file.
 // It's only used for type information.
 Consequently, TypeScript
 // will not include _ShinyWidget in the generated JavaScript and
 // thus this file will not force the _ShinyWidget module to be